-In addition to depreciation and amortization incurred in the normal course of business, we also expense depreciation and amortization resulting from the various purchase accounting adjustments described above in "-The 2014 H&F Acquisition" as well as our subsequent financing transactions which totaled \$16.7 million in

-2018.
-This amount included approximately \$5.6 million of fixed asset depreciation related to the fair market value of assets, \$4.0 million of amortization of debt issuance costs, \$3.9 million of amortization of trademarks and \$3.2 million of amortization of below market leases.
+In addition to depreciation and amortization incurred in the normal course of business, we also expense depreciation and amortization resulting from the various purchase accounting adjustments described above in "-The 2014 H&F Acquisition" as well as our subsequent financing transactions which totaled \$3.9 million in the first quarter 2019 and \$4.2 million in the first quarter of 2018.
+For the first quarter 2019, this amount included approximately \$1.4 million of fixed asset depreciation related to the fair market value of assets, \$0.7 million of amortization of debt issuance costs, \$1.0 million of amortization of trademarks and \$0.8 million of amortization of below market leases.
+For the first quarter 2018, this amount included approximately \$1.4 million of fixed asset depreciation related to the fair market value of assets, \$1.1 million of amortization of debt issuance costs, \$1.0 million of amortization of trademarks and \$0.7 million of amortization of below market leases.